OlegDzhuraev/PlutoECL/README.md

 Current Events version is not finished and can be unstable, but all tests passed fine, so I added it to the repo.

 ### Launcher
 To make it all work, you need entry point, some classic **MonoBehaviour** script.
-To do this correct, create your new script, name it, for example, **MyLauncher**, and derive from Ceres **Launcher** class.
+To do this correct, create your new script, name it, for example, **MyLauncher**, and derive from Pluto **Launcher** class.
 Next, you need to override **StartAction** method and add there your init logic.

 ```csharp
 using PlutoECL;